manmolecular/PT-homework/README.md

 docker run -d -p 22022:22 --name cont-ubuntu-sshd img-ubuntu-sshd
 # password: pwd (change it if you want)
 ```
+Or you can use `server-up.sh` script, which is more faster way
 Connect:
 ```
 ssh root@localhost -p 22022